SiyiP/linked-blog-starter-md/12 Psych/HRR Memory and Learning_E. Schmidt.md

 - many mechanisms to mod synaptic strength
 - we can modify it on presynaptic, post-synaptic and how neurons would actually respond to the input (intrinsic excitability)
 - short term - transient change in strength that does NOT require protein synthesis
-- long term - persistnet change in strenght oer days + longer = relies on protein synthesis + changes in gene expression
+- lon**g term - persistnet change in strenght oer days + longer = relies on protein synthesis + changes in gene expression**
-- hippocampus -<mark style="background: #FFF3A3A6;"> long-term potentiation</mark> LTP = repeated high freq stimulation inc amplitude of excitatory postsynaptic potentials
+- hippocampus -<mark style="background: #FFF3A3A6;"> long-term potentiation</mark> LTP = r**epeated high freq stimulation inc amplitude of excitatory postsynaptic potentials**
 	- happens in more than humans
+	- more stimulation = more and more LTP in the hippocampus
 	-
-- and depression of synapses followign weak stimulation - long term depression - LTD
+- and depression of synapses followign weak stimulation - long term depression - LTD = deterioration of memories